Fair and Efficient Investment in Public Transportation: Results

-We continue in this manner until Iteration~$XIV$, when the target vertex $t$ is pivoted for the first time and $D[t,2]=5.5$ is recorded, which is the minimum distance from $s$ to $t$ with budget at most $2$.
-Note that if we proceed the algorithm, we would further update $D(t,0)$, but this cannot lead to a further decrease of $D[t,2]$. $\lhd$ \end{example}

-The necessity of the budget-increasing update may not be obvious at first.
+The necessity of the budget-increasing update may not be immediately obvious.
 Its purpose is to enforce $(v,b) \leq (v,b-1)$ for all routing pairs with budget indicator $b\ge 1$.
-If omitted, the algorithm would determine the minimum cost with \textit{exactly} budget $b$, not with \textit{at most} budget $b$.
+If this update is omitted, the algorithm would determine the minimum cost with budget \textit{exactly} $\beta$, rather than \textit{at most} $\beta$.
 This would require a final check going through $D[t,b]$ for all $b\in [\beta]_0$.

 \Cref{alg:dijkstra_mod} can be viewed as a modification of Dijkstra's algorithm.
 Instead of operating on a graph with $m$ vertices and $\ell$ edges, it is based on $\beta \cdot m$ routing pairs and $\beta \cdot \ell$ edges.
-While we defer the proof of correctness, we proceed with some intuition about its running time.
+While we defer the proof of correctness, we will now present some intuition regarding its running time.
 The overall running time depends, similar to Dijkstra's algorithm, on the efficiency of the data structure $Q$.
 Let $T_\text{dk}$ and $T_\text{em}$ represent the time costs of the \emph{decrease key} and \emph{extract minimum} operations, respectively.
 The former is responsible for updating the significance of a routing pair in the priority queue in lines~\ref{ln:update_nonred}, \ref{ln:update_red}, and \ref{ln:update_budget}.
 The latter is relevant for extracting pivot pairs in \cref{ln:Qextract}.

 The total cost is therefore: